 - Subverted by Better Off Ted.
 Phil and Lem reminisce about Phil's first day on the job, and a flashback shows Phil wearing tie-dye and Lem with an afro.
 Then Lem says, "It's a shame your first day had to be during Sixties Week."

-- When Conan O'Brien hosted Late Night Brian Stack had a recurring character who was a traveling salesman straight out of The Fifties.
+- When Conan O'Brien hosted Late Night Brian Stack had a recurring character who was a traveling salesman straight out of The '50s.
 He'd usually make some sort of period reference soon after he arrived.

 - Subverted in the Fallout games.
 The games always start with music and imagery of 1950's Americana, before panning out to show that the games actually occur in a post-apocalyptic future.
+In comparison, it's played straight with Vault 112's Tranquility Lane simulation in Fallout 3.

 - In Mafia II, when the protagonist Vito is getting out of a 6 years term in jail, we are treated to sequence full of fifties imagery and music, to signify how the time has passed since the last time he saw the outside world, during the final year of the World War II.